Sugar Shuffle

+tastes here as well.") and Cashbox.
+Most recently it was played on Flaneur Radio: MacArthur Park and France's Radio Nova, played by Bill Brewster.

 An updated cover version of the song was released on the 1984 album Cryptograph by the Japanese artist Asami Kobayashi (小林麻美).
 This version had lyrics by Kobayshi and Yumi Matsutoya.
 It received the "Best Album" award at the 26th Annual Japan Record Awards (Nihon Record Taisho) and reached the top 10 in the Japanese album chart in 1984.
-It was also included on Kobayashi's "Best Collection" album, released in 1986.
+The album was ranked #40 in the 1984 Japanese year end chart.
+The song was also included on Kobayashi's "Best Collection" album, released in 1986.

 The song was released on CD in the US as a track on the Renaissance Records release of Love Bomb in 2010.
 A remastered version of the de Paul version of the song was finally released on CD on her 2013 compilation CD Into My Music.
 The song is also a track on the 2020 album, Bob Stanley presents 76 in the Shade, with Martin Ruddock highlighting it as one of the standout tracks, writing in his review of the album "The poolside cool of Lynsey De Paul’s sedate Sugar Shuffle".
 The album entered the Dutch compilations chart at No. 23 and reached No. 78 on the UK Official Compilations Chart in September 2020.